mcfunley/etsy-python/README.md

 ## Compatibility

+*Draft - v2 API support not implemented yet.*

 There are currently two versions of the Etsy API, v1 and v2.
-This library will work with both versions.
+This library works with both versions.
 The basic interface to either API is the same, although many of the methods are different.
-You can start using the v2 API by using an import like this:
+In order to use the v2 API,

 <pre>
 from etsy import EtsyV2 as Etsy